muratkiziloz/mk-vue-table/README.md

 ### action (Boolean, Optional)
 If true, adds an action area to the far right of each row.
 Default is false.

+### columnSearch (Boolean, Optional)
+If true, there is a search field under each column.